 Welcome from the Head Boy and Head Girl

-Archbishop Holgate's School is warm and genuine.
-It enables every student to be part of a rewarding environment that truly embodies our school Christian Values of Justice, Compassion, Forgiveness and Trust.
+Archbishop Holgate's School is outstanding because of everything we represent – predominantly reflected through our principles of values, care and achievement.
+We truly believe that these principles makes Archbishop Holgate’s School a happy, safe and supportive learning environment, where pupils and teachers alike feel secure and confident.
 Personal and academic achievement is celebrated within the school community, ensuring that every student is supported in reaching their potential.
 The consistent support and excellent teaching standards at Archbishop Holgate's are reflected in the outstanding results, and also in the confidence that students develop to believe in their abilities and the opportunities that are awaiting them after they finish their time here.
-Relationships are quickly and easily formed, with teachers providing unwavering professional guidance to students, be it academic, or pastoral.
-We believe this enables Archbishop Holgate's Sixth Form students to mature into caring and conscientious young adults who leave this community and contribute to, and enrich, new ones.
+Moreover, the school takes the time to nurture every child and enable them to become enthusiastic and well-rounded individuals that enjoy contributing to their community, a trait that pupils will carry forward into the rest of their lives.

-We are immensely proud of our 57 Student Leaders in the Sixth Form, the biggest cohort in our school’s history.
-Student Leaders are invaluable to the smooth running of the school, facilitating external events and living out our school's Values in the wider community.
-There are designated teams of Student Leaders who are particularly passionate and inspired to initiate and support change within specific elements of school life.
-These teams lead a variety of areas such as Sports, Communications, Chaplaincy and Charity.
-As well as this, the Senate meet every week to discuss a range of issues to make direct change for the student body within Sixth Form and across main school.
-So far this year, we have discussed reforming Sixth Form social spaces, as this was a particular issue highlighted by students, as well as looking to extend Sixth Form’s charity contributions.
+We are immensely proud of our 63 Student Leaders in the Sixth Form, the biggest cohort in our school’s history.
+Student Leaders are a vital part of main school and Sixth Form life as they provide a network of young adults who can maturely and effectively communicate between the student cohort and staff body.
+They also play a key role in helping the school to grow and develop, through, for example, strengthening the role of student voice within school and playing their part in collective worship.
+Furthermore, Student Leaders have incredibly important roles within, and also beyond, the school community as they are ambassadors for the school.
+They support the school at a variety of different events, representing the school and its Christian values, and so embody all that is best about our school.
+As well as this, the Senate meet every other week to discuss a range of issues to make direct change for the student body within Sixth Form and across main school.
+So far this year, we have discussed adding benches to the outside area for the Sixth Form, as this was a particular issue highlighted by students.
 Being a Student Leader is an excellent opportunity for students to take an active role in their school community and to promote how enriching leading change and the student body can be.
-Some of the many activities led by our Student Leaders are the Retro Gaming Club which is enjoyed particularly by KS3 students, the development of Access CU currently attended by a varied cross section of the school community, and running the St John’s Ambulance First Aid training.
-In particular, as Head Boy and Head Girl we enjoy working with a supportive and pro-active team that are as passionate about Archbishop Holgate's as we are.
-This is evident when working together during events such as the Minster Carol Service, Parents' Evenings, and conducting Literacy and Numeracy mentoring with our local primary schools.
+As Head Boy and Head Girl, we enjoy working with a supportive and pro-active team that are as passionate about Archbishop Holgate's as we are.
+This is evident when working together during events such as the Minster Carol Service, Parents' Evenings, and a charity football match we organised earlier this year.

 We are both very proud of our school and the Christian Values that it embodies.
 The generous array of opportunities that are offered to every student work towards creating well rounded individuals who thrive in a caring and holistic school community.

-(Megan is currently studying History, Politics, English Literature and Philosophy and Ethics and Josh is currently studying Chemistry, Physics, Maths and Further Maths with hopes to study Physics at University.)
+(Ellie is currently studying History, Politics, Maths and Philosophy and Ethics and James is currently studying Chemistry, Physics, Maths and Further Maths.)